caendesilva/dev-tips/_posts/use-blue-links-in-tailwind-typography-prose.md

 ---
-title: "Use Blue Links in Tailwind Typography (Prose)"
+title: "How To Use Blue Links in Tailwind Typography (Prose)"
 description: "Want to use the more classic look of links when using the Tailwind typography prose plugin?
 Here's how."
 date: "2024-09-27"
 author: caen